 Each year there is an "Overall Masters Cup Winner" in each class, corresponding to the "FIS World Cup".
 In all FIS Masters Cup Races (appr.
-30-40 per Competition Year, 4 of them reserved for South America and 8 to North America) the first 30 racers in each class receive FMC-Points to be added up throughout the year.
+40-50 per Competition Year, 6 of them reserved for South America and 8 to North America) the first 30 racers in each class receive FMC-Points to be added up throughout the year.
 Additionally to the Overall FIS Masters Cup winners in each class, Overall Titles per Category (A, B and C) and per Discipline (Giant Slalom, Slalom and Super-G) will be awarded.
+No Overall Title per Category will be awarded for Alpine Combined.